dheerajshenoy/templatory.nvim/README.md

 Templates or skeleton files are files that contain boilerplate code.
 These are useful when you create a new file and want to skip writing the boilerplate code.
 Best example is the #include directives & main function of C++.
 Every program requires it, so just create a template file for it and templatory.nvim will do the rest.
 Sounds cool ?
 Let's get you started using this plugin then.

+### Skeletal directories

+These are similar to skeleton files but instead these work on files in a directory irrespective of what those files are.
+So, if a directory is marked as skeletal directory with some content associated with it, then every time a new file is created inside this directory within neovim, the content associated with the skeletal directory is injected into every file.

 ## Using templatory.nvim

 ### Installation